-- Kratos of all people goes on one of these in Ghost of Sparta.
+- Kratos of all people goes on one of these in God of War: Ghost of Sparta.
 He finds out that his brother Deimos was kidnapped by the Gods when they were kids, and is being tortured by Thanatos, the God of Death.

-- Despite their child-friendly look, this trope fuels practically every Mario game ever.
+- Despite their child-friendly look, this trope fuels practically every Super Mario Bros. game ever.
 Peach is kidnapped and Mario spends the rest of the game literally crushing or incinerating everyone that stands in his path.
 Usually it involves decimating the population of numerous Koopa affiliated lands or even planets, and no environmental obstacle that exists can stop him.
 He will capture castles, bring down airships and even destroy planet sized monsters to get the job done.

 - This is what Snow and Lightning think they embark on in the beginning of Final Fantasy XIII.
 Turns out that rushing in blindly after the kidnapped Serah isn't gonna cut it by a wide margin.
 To put this into perspective: they find Serah after an hour of gameplay; actually saving her takes the other 49, most of which is spent running away and not knowing what to do next.

 - A possible sidequest in Golden Sun is going to rescue Ivan's foster-father, who is being held for ransom in the local Wretched Hive.
 It's amusing because Ivan is pretty mellow normally, but absolutely furious when his family (or even his foster-family) is at stake.

 - Also subverted in that it's a Stealth-Based Mission - there are some guards you can battle, and some you have to, but the majority will simply kick you out of the fortress if they see you.